rpires71/milestone1/README.md

 **Description**

 This page should highlight teaching-related skills, such as curriculum planning, assessment, pastoral care, digital learning, and cross-curricular delivery.
-It should demonstrate my range, CPD engagement, and professional polish.
+It should demonstrate my range and CPD engagement.

 **Acceptance Criteria**

-- [ ] Lists teaching competencies with clear examples (e.g. “GCSE Curriculum Design”, “BTEC Coursework Moderation”).
+- [ ] Lists teaching competencies with clear examples.
-- [ ] Shows CPD engagement and adaptability (e.g. “Blended Learning”, “Behaviour Management”).
+- [ ] Shows CPD engagement and adaptability.
 - [ ] Link to Work Experience and Certifications provided.
 - [ ] Layout is formal and easy to scan.
 - [ ] Menu Links to other pages are easily accessible.
-- [ ] Option to download CV is visible.
+- [ ] Option to download/view CV is visible.
 - [ ] The site is responsive across desktop, tablet, and mobile.

 **Tasks**

-- [ ] Write bullet points or tiles for each teaching skill with real-world context.
+- [ ] Write tiles for each skill.
-- [ ] Include subheadings: “Teaching & Curriculum Skills”, “Digital Learning”, “Leadership & Pastoral”.
-- [ ] Add link: “See My Teaching Experience” or “View My Qualifications”.
+- [ ] Add link: "Work Experience" or "Download CV (PDF)".
 - [ ] Style using a clean and professional format.
 - [ ] Include a CV download button or link.
 - [ ] Feature quick-access menu links to other pages.